 A custody case also can open up the private lives of the parties, investigating criminal records, mental health or substance abuse history, and personal relationships.
 Once custody is legally established, it can only be changed by subsequent legal proceedings.
 There needs to be proof of a significant change in the circumstances related to the children.

 Understand Your Rights

 If you are faced with a divorce and custody case, it is important to understand your rights.
 By seeking legal counsel, you will know the options available and the best ways to approach your case.
 A law firm experienced in family law and custody cases such as Emblem Legal will make sure you understand the issues and they will work on your behalf.
-If you are facing a divorce and custody case, contact Emblem Legal for a free consultation.
+If you are facing a divorce and custody case, contact Emblem Legal for a consultation.